top of page

 Mortality Risks

-Older age, unplanned hospital visits, and cancer were major factors linked to higher death rates in hospitals, especially during the pandemic.
+The study found that older age, unplanned hospital visits, and cancer were major factors contributing to higher hospital death rates, particularly during the pandemic.
+Understanding these factors is crucial for addressing health disparities.

 Coastal Community Challenges

-These findings reflect typical struggles in coastal towns, which often have older populations, weaker healthcare systems, and higher rates of health problems.
+These findings reflect common struggles in coastal towns, which often have older populations, under-resourced healthcare systems, and higher rates of chronic health problems.

 Results

-The results revealed that areas with better housing and income, but higher health and disability deprivation experienced increased food insecurity post-pandemic, as indicated by rising free school meal eligibility.
+The results indicated that areas with better housing and income, yet experiencing high health and disability deprivation, saw an increase in food insecurity after the pandemic.
+This is evidenced by the rising number of free school meal eligibility claims.

-Hospital mortality risks, influenced by COVID-19 and comorbidities, highlighted the challenges faced by coastal communities characterised by aging populations, strained healthcare systems, and prevalent chronic illnesses.
+Additionally, mortality risks were influenced by COVID-19 and underlying health conditions.
+These findings underscore the challenges that coastal communities face due to aging populations, inadequate healthcare systems, and high rates of chronic illnesses.

 Implications

-The study reveals hidden vulnerabilities in coastal towns like Fleetwood, where the pandemic exposed worsening food insecurity and mental health challenges, particularly in areas with better housing but higher health and disability issues.
+The study highlights hidden vulnerabilities present in coastal towns such as Fleetwood.
+The pandemic exacerbated food insecurity and mental health challenges, particularly in neighborhoods with decent housing but higher health and disability issues.

 Learn more about the impact of food insecurity in the UK Coastal Town.